hibbards01/Senior_Project/README.md

 # Senior_Project
 This will be a project on Genetic Algorithms.
-Working currently on the Project Proposal.
+Working currently on the Design.